-If you want to get your hands on one of Apple’s new iPhones, then you’re probably thinking about selling your old handset.
-Sales of secondhand iPhones are buoyant, and compared with models from other manufacturers, you can get a great price.
+If you’re planning to buy one of Apple’s new iPhones, then you’re probably thinking about selling your old handset to raise some funds.
+Sales of secondhand iPhones are buoyant, and compared with devices from other manufacturers, iPhones hold their value really well, so you should be able to get a great price.
 Delay too long, however, and you run the risk of losing out.

 Sell it to others directly on Craigslist, eBay, etc